Accessing a Neptune graph with Gremlin - Amazon Neptune

 This documentation describes how to access Neptune with the following variants and programming languages.

-As discussed in Encryption in Transit: Connecting to Neptune Using SSL/HTTPS, you must use Transport Layer Security/Secure Sockets Layer (TLS/SSL) when connecting to Neptune in all AWS Regions.
+As discussed in Encrypting connections to your Amazon Neptune database with SSL/HTTPS, you must use Transport Layer Security/Secure Sockets Layer (TLS/SSL) when connecting to Neptune in all AWS Regions.

 Gremlin-Groovy